An essay about a better (mini-)society by Luc Sala (with Wikipedia)

 enlightenment.
 They postulate existences free from sin, pain, poverty and

 death, and often assume communion with beings such as angels or the houri.
+In a similar

-In a similar sense the Hindu concept of Moksha
+sense the Hindu

 and the Buddhist